Enter the radius of the cylinder and the cylinder height into the calculator to determine the cylinder capacity.

 The following formula is used to calculate a cylinder’s capacity.

-• r is the radius of the inner lining of the cylinder
+• r is the internal radius of the cylinder

-• h is the height of the inner portion of the cylinder
+• h is the internal height (or length) of the cylinder, measured along its axis

 Cylinder Capacity Definition